 Religious Objections to Pokémon

-We all know the tragic tale of the lone Pokémon fan who is unfortunate enough to have a family member who firmly asserts that Pokémon is evil.
-Given the general diversity of religious beliefs and interpretations, it is no surprise that most if not all popular media franchises have sprouted objections from some religious groups, and Pokémon is far from being an exception.
+We all know the tragic tale of the lone Pokémon fan who is unfortunate enough to have a family member who insists that Pokémon is evil.
+Given the huge diversity of religious beliefs, there are inevitably fringe groups that object to practically any media franchise popular enough to be on their radar, and Pokémon has been no exception.

-The subject of religious Pokémon-hate, mostly Christian, is unfortunately a rather difficult one as far as Anti-Anti-Pokémon goes, for the simple reason that they are not necessarily wrong about Pokémon in the first place.
-While I have never personally read a piece of religious anti-Pokémon propaganda that did not contain numerous factual errors about the franchise stemming from lack of research, this is quite incidental and never truly the root of the problem they have with Pokémon.
-The actual claims about Pokémon that the religious objectors make can often be generally truthful:
+Religious objections to Pokémon are unfortunately a difficult subject as far as Anti-Anti-Pokémon goes, simply because often these people aren't actually wrong about Pokémon in the first place.
+While I've never personally read religious anti-Pokémon propaganda that didn't contain numerous factual errors about the franchise, this is incidental and never truly the root of the problem that these people have with Pokémon.
+The main pertinent claims about Pokémon that they make can often be generally truthful:

 "Kids who get into Pokémon might become interested in other games like Magic: The Gathering and Dungeons and Dragons."